 Template Method is a behavioral design pattern and it’s used to create a method stub and deferring some of the steps of implementation to the subclasses.
-Template method defines the steps to execute an algorithm and it can provide default implementation that might be common for all or some of the subclasses.
+Template method defines the steps to execute an algorithm and it can provide a default implementation that might be common for all or some of the subclasses.

 Chain of Responsibility Pattern

-Chain of responsibility pattern is used to achieve lose coupling in software design where a request from client is passed to a chain of objects to process them.
+Chain of responsibility pattern is used to achieve loose coupling in software design where a request from the client is passed to a chain of objects to process them.
 Then the object in the chain will decide themselves who will be processing the request and whether the request is required to be sent to the next object in the chain or not.